 They have a lunch menu that consists of the most popular Thai dishes, Italian dishes, and pasta in general, soups and salads, price range being around 120-200 baht.
 I asked another patron about the wifi and according to her, it was working good.
-Perhaps this could be an option for a working space as it is quite peaceful in here.
+Perhaps this could be an option for a working space as it is quite peaceful here.

 100 Islands Coffee Bar

 Coffee is also very good and this cafe is dedicated to offering you high-quality coffee.
 Mocha comes in various forms, such as Thai style ice-coffee, the usual Italian espresso-based coffees and they even have the trendy siphon-style coffee.

 Bubba’s is one of the most popular cafes on the island, I’d dare to say.
 For a good reason.
 The menu is mouthwatering and the owner, Robin, makes sure that the coffee is up to high standards and most of the coffee comes from Northern Thailand.
-On top of that, they organise coffee tastings here where you can learn more about coffee roasting etc.
+On top of that, they organize coffee tastings here where you can learn more about coffee roasting et cetera.

 Sweet & Salt

-A French bakery which makes beautiful and fantastic cakes, tarts, macarons etc. They have tasty baguettes, breakfast options, and daily specials also.
+A French bakery which makes beautiful and fantastic cakes, tarts, macarons and so on.
+They have tasty baguettes, breakfast options, and daily specials also.
 I haven’t actually visited this yet but I really want to try their cakes because they look just fab!
-A top quality French bakery says my friend from France!
+A top-quality French bakery says my friend from France!

 This cafe is situated very close to the ‘original’ Ban Tai 7/11.
-It is built inside a shipping consider but it’s quite cozy inside.
+It is built inside a shipping container but it’s quite cozy inside.
 They have a cool selection of yummies, both the ‘original’ kind of, sugary and the likes, and healthier versions, such as chia puddings.
 Also breakfast and different kinds of lunch items on the menu.